Perhaps you’ve gotten in a rut or feel stuck in your business despite “doing all the right things” but not seeing the growth you’d love

 Despite offering a conditional money-back guarantee, I was very nervous at first.
 I was wary of being taken advantage of, probably just as much as the clients originally were wary of investing in their business growth.
 There was a silver lining to this slight discomfort on my part.

-I had to create a Client Attraction System that was truly foolproof, that worked every time.
+I had to create a The Leveraged Business System that was truly foolproof, that worked every time.
 Not only was my name on it, but now there was a money-back guarantee.

 The money-back guarantee offer pushed me to further improve my system to create a verifiable, repeatable process that gave my clients (practically) guaranteed results.
 It had to work or my business was on the line.
 And so the more I learned and experimented with new strategies for attracting ideal clients in my own business, the more I tweaked the program to make it even better.